top of page

 About PUSHPA

-After many generations of nomadic existence, a group of families from the Yanadi tribe joined together to create a permanent settlement on the edge of Ganapavaram, a small village in rural India.
+After many generations of nomadic existence, a group of families from the Yanadi tribe joined to create a permanent settlement on the edge of Ganapavaram, a small village in rural India.

 You may select the following link for more on the PUSHPA mission.